 Meet the 2024 March On for Brain Injury Rochester Honorees.

-For anyone that meets Maureen (Mo) and Eric Roberts, you immediately see the love, care, and respect that they have for each other, and you soon learn that they are survivors.
+For anyone that meets Maureen (Mo) and Eric O’Brien, you immediately see the love, care, and respect that they have for each other, and you soon learn that they are survivors.
 Mo and Eric met in high school, though it wasn’t until their later years that they would be united.
 Early in their relationship, they faced the toughest challenges with their lives.

 Three years later, Mo and Eric continue on their journey of patience, perseverance, learning and relearning as their “new selves” (brain injury does not just affect the patient, but also the spouse, family, and entire support system).
+Mo and Eric credit their faith in Jesus Christ, the medical professionals and staff at URMC, friends, and family for the amazing progress Eric has, and continues to make, in his ongoing recovery.

 They may not have chosen brain injury but it has certainly challenged and developed them both in surprising ways!
 Mo and Eric are extremely grateful to have found the Brain Injury Association of New York State, whom they refer to as “our people”.